guojiangwei2/dataMining/README.md

 ### classifying unstructured text with bayes
 * example of unstructured data, a twitter, an email, a blogs or newspaper articles.
 * the posible use of text analyzing, what people are say about their products, is the product positively or negatively talked, the marketing effects of a new product or public relationship management.
+* simple method: count the words of positive emotion and negative emotion, choose the larger part.
 * use the occurance of words to classify the text, the training data is called traning corpus.
  * treating the documents as bag of unsorted words
  * p(wk|hi) = (nk + 1) / (n + |vocabulary|)